Updated August 2021

 Remember, however, that your local or state laws may have an effect on whether or not you can use the security deposit in this way.
 Breaking the lease typically enables the landlord to keep the security deposit, but there are some areas where the rules about security deposits are incredibly strict.

-It is always a good idea to double-check your laws before using the security deposit to cover anything except damages made to the property.
+It is always a good idea to double-check your tenant state and local laws before using the security deposit to cover anything except damages made to the property.

 When the tenant doesn’t get their deposit refunded immediately or wants to give you an earful when you stand your ground on rent responsibility, they may invoke a “right to rescind.”